jjweston/omega-codex/readme.md

 You need [Python](https://www.python.org/) and [Poetry](https://python-poetry.org/) to run Omega Codex.

+Before running Omega Codex you must install Python dependencies.
+In the `python-tools` directory, run: `poetry install`

 ## Building and Running

 To build Omega Codex: `mvn package`

 To run the *Embedding* proof of concept: `mvn exec:java -P embed`

-To run the *Hello World in Python* proof of concept: `mvn exec:java -P hello`
+To run the *Markdown Split* proof of concept: `mvn exec:java -P split`

 ## License